uber-archive/vis-academy/src/docs/kepler.gl/2-load-data-and-export-configuration.md

 - version: the current Kepler.gl schema version
 - config: object with the actual configuration

-Once the configuraiton is exported we can simply store it as json object wherever you see fit.
+Once the configuration is exported we can simply store it as json object wherever you see fit.